Select your language

 The BASIC interpreter in the machine ROM was written by a little-known company called Microsoft.

-Unfortunately, this implementation does not function properly on a mobile device due to the way the key presses are registered.
+Unfortunately, this implementation may not function properly on a mobile device due to the way the key presses are registered.

-But, if you are using a laptop or computer click this button to start the emulator Fire It Up
+However, if you are using a laptop or computer with a modern web browser click this link to start the emulator Fire It Up

-I would suggest reading all of the text on the emulator page to learn how to get the system to operate if you have not used an actual Superboard or C1P before.
+if you have not used an actual Superboard or C1P before, I strongly suggest reading all of the text on the emulator page to learn how to get the system to operate.

 No comments on “My Superboard II”